sherriejudy/QA-analytics-automation/README.md

   * Run current test
 * Graphical User Interface (GUI)
   * Input xlsx file generated from form filling, this file should be located in the Downloads folder
-  * click `process form data`
+  * Click `process form data`

 ### Creating a New Form
 It is also easy to create a new form test with selenium IDE, simply choose the option to create a new project.
-General form structure on the Shaw.ca is customer/non-customer verification, with an option to check out shopping cart as demonstrated by sample Shaw.ca test forms for reference.
+General form structure on the Shaw.ca is customer/non-customer verification, with an option to check out shopping cart, as demonstrated by the sample Shaw.ca test forms for reference.

 ### Built With